One-piece swimsuit

+Types and variations

 The most common type of one-piece suit is the maillot (a term that is not generally used anymore) or tank suit, which resembles a sleeveless leotard or bodysuit.
 There are variants of the one-piece swimsuit, including halterneck styles and plunge front swimsuits, as well as wrap-round ("surplice") and bandeau styles.
 The pretzel suit is another style of the one-piece swimsuit.
 Recently, athletic swimsuits have used a variety of new shoulder strap styles, including the racerback, fastback, and flyback styles, some of which have also been used on other athletic wear.
-Another recent innovation in one-piece swimsuits is the bodyskin, which superficially resembles a unitard or wetsuit.
-Although these cover the entire torso, arms, and legs, their function is not modesty but reducing friction through the water for professional swimmers.
-Their surfaces are made of textured technical fabrics which are engineered to cut through the water in the same way as fish or sharkskin.
+Another recent innovation in one-piece swimsuits is the bodyskin, which superficially resembles a unitard or wetsuit, covering the entire torso, arms, and legs.
+This serves to reduce friction through the water for professional swimmers.
+The surface is made of textured technical fabrics which are engineered to cut through the water in the same way as fish or sharkskin.